andrej-dyck/template-jenkinsfile-monorepo/README.md

 Thus, this repository comprises a Jenkinsfile ([declarative pipeline](https://www.jenkins.io/doc/book/pipeline/syntax/)) that can identify changes via `git diff` depending on what is built, and then, _integrate_ (compile and test) and _deliver/deploy_ changed modules independently.

-## Context and Quirks
+## Context and Caveats
-This Jenkinsfile template is used in a project where we follow a (slightly adapted) [trunk-based development workflow](https://trunkbaseddevelopment.com/).
+In our project, we follow a (slightly adapted) [trunk-based development workflow](https://trunkbaseddevelopment.com/):
 ![Trunk-based Git Workflow](./assets/trunk-based-development.png)

 First thing to note is that `feature` branches are always rebased onto `main` before merge.
 Further, the merge into `main` is done via a merge commit (while keeping the linear history); this gives us a nice visual group of commits that belong together.